jonatascastro12/jonatascastro.me/src/content/reminder/index.md

 I believe that God has a plan for your life!

-This tool randomly takes Proverbs verse by applying a function to this exact millisecond!
+This tool randomly takes a Proverbs verse by applying a function to this exact millisecond!
-I that believe God can speak to you right now!
+I believe God can speak to you right now!

 <p style="text-align: center">
   <button type="button" id="wisdom-btn"  class="wisdom-btn">Speak To Me</button>